 - 1. The Anti-Monopoly Act of Japan ("AMA") affords the Japan Fair Trade Commission ("JFTC") the primary jurisdiction over competition issues (and particularly allegations of violations of the AMA that require competition inspections).
 The JFTC's investigation bureau always tries to collect information on potential cases through various measures, including acceptance of leniency applications, tip-offs, requests for formal investigation from victims, and so on, and picks up appropriate cases when it takes the view that the launch of a formal investigation is warranted.
 So as not to create any opportunity for the target companies to destroy documents or data, the JFTC's dawn raid is typically unannounced.
 The JFTC has the power to decide at its discretion to order on-site inspections without prior judicial authorisation, and there is no limitation to the scope of the inspection by the investigators under Article 47, paragraph 1, items 3 and 4 of the AMA.
 Therefore, the investigators may inspect any place within the business, including the legal department and back-office functions, as long as they reasonably consider such searches to be necessary for investigating the alleged violation.
 Private homes and cars owned by officers or employees may also be subject to dawn raids, to the extent relevant evidence is reasonably expected to be found there. - 2.
 Before the Covid-19 pandemic, the JFTC conducted dawn raids actively in a wide range of infringement cases, including cartels, private monopolisation and unfair trade practices, around ten times per year.
 While the JFTC appears to have refrained from conducting dawn raids due to Covid-19 restrictions, in particular during the state of emergency, the JFTC has recently resumed conducting dawn raids after the state of emergency was lifted.
-Therefore, it is fair to say that the preparedness for dawn raids by the JFTC should be important for companies doing business in Japan. - Since most investigation cases, in particular those involving foreign companies, are administrative investigations, the explanations herein will focus on administrative investigations except where a particular reference to criminal investigations is made. - 4.
+In fact, the JFTC conducted dawn raids at least eight times from January 2023 to October 2023, which means that the JFTC seems to have returned to a pre-Covid-19 pandemic activity level.
+Therefore, it is fair to say that the preparedness for dawn raids by the JFTC should be important for companies doing business in Japan. - 3.
+Since most investigation cases, in particular those involving foreign companies, are administrative investigations, the explanations herein will focus on administrative investigations except where a particular reference to criminal investigations is made. - 4.
 We note that the laws and practices in Japan in terms of competition inspections are considerably different from those in Europe or the United States.
-In addition, in terms of the practice of competition agencies to launch simultaneous multi-jurisdictional investigations across continents and whose implications can be potentially very significant, the JFTC is typically the first competition authority to conduct dawn raids, largely due to it being located in one of the earliest time zones.
-Since dawn raids in Japan typically start within a few hours from midnight, European time, trying to coordinate between the European headquarters and the Japanese subsidiary as to how to respond to the dawn raid may put the Japanese subsidiary in a highly disadvantageous position.
+In addition, in terms of the practice of competition agencies to launch simultaneous multijurisdictional investigations across continents and whose implications can be potentially very significant, the JFTC is typically the first competition authority to conduct dawn raids, largely due to it being located in one of the earliest time zones.
+Since dawn raids in Japan typically start within a few hours from midnight, European time, trying to coordinate between the European headquarters and the Japanese subsidiary as to how to respond to the dawn raid may put the Japane subsidiary in a highly disadvantageous position.
 This is because in Japan any reduction of the fine available through a post-raid leniency application depends partly on how quickly such leniency application is filed.
 Further, the initiation of the determination procedure (see section 4.1 below) must be requested by the closure of the dawn raid (typically in the evening, Japan time, which is early in the morning, European time).
 Therefore, we would emphasise the necessity for upstream preparedness to counter the time difference disadvantage that international companies headquartered within different time zones may face in the case of a dawn raid of their Japanese subsidiary.